Mrs. Michele PetrieEmail Address: firstname.lastname@example.orgRoom: #36Subject Area: Language Arts- 7th GradeWelcome to Mrs. Petrie's Page!

 Student Expectations- Students are expected to behave in a respectful manner and to actively contribute to his/her team's learning community.
 For serious cases of misbehavior, a district disciplinary form will be completed and sent to the main office for the principal's review.
 In addition, the student's family will be notified of the misbehavior.

 Independence/Organization/Responsibility- During the course of the year, students will learn to become more independent and responsible learners.
 This includes becoming accountable for actions, setting goals, and seeking answers to questions.
 In addition, students will be guided to keep materials/assignments organized.
 Students will also be encouraged to take the initiative to receive extra help if the need should arise.
 All homework assignments will be posted on the 7th grade calendar.
+Students will be given one day to make-up missing or incomplete assignments.

 Communication- Communication between teachers and families is key.
 Please do not hesitate to contact me with any questions or concerns you may have.
 The best way to contact me is via email (I check my email frequently, both day and night!)
 My email address is: email@example.com.
 If you would like to speak with me, please call my extension.
 I will be sure to return your call as soon as possible.
 If you need to leave a time sensitive message such as your child's after school arrangements, please contact the main office.